The Tree of Life

 The Tree of Life is a symbol which has spanned many cultures, philosophies and religions.
 Although it has many meanings, most overlap to form common themes.

-So it is no real surprise that the tree symbolises so much, including:
+So it is no real surprise that a sacred tree symbol represents so much, including:

 - Strength and stability